YuLennyLiang/-Ariadne/README.md

 # Collect Evaluation Results
-First of all, please go to dir contained traces
+First of all, please go to dir contained traces.
 ```
 cd AppTrace
 ```
 ## Coverage and Accuracy Results

-Run commands below to get our hot data prediction coverage and accuaray
+Run commands below to get our hot data prediction coverage and accuaray.
 ```
 ./get_cov_acc.sh
 ```